marticee14/CS-305-Portfolio/README.md

 # CS-305 Final Journal
-## Elizabeth Marticello

-Included in this project is the refactored code base for Project 2 as well as the paired report "Artemis Financial Practices for Secure Software Report" which I have shared as "Project 2 Report".
+> Included in this project is the refactored code base for Project 2 as well as the paired report "Artemis Financial Practices for Secure Software Report" which I have shared as "Project 2 Report".
+By Elizabeth Marticello

 •	Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?